pymeasure/leco-protocol/control_protocol.md

 #### Directory

-Each Coordinator shall have a list of the Components (including other Connectors) connected to it.
+Each Coordinator shall have a list of the Components (including other Coordinators) connected to it.
-This is its _Directory_.
+This is its _local Directory_.

-The _Glossary_ is the combination of the Directories of all Coordinators in a Network.
+The _global Directory_ is the combination of the Directories of all Coordinators in a Network.

 ### Conversation protocol